jhpyle/docassemble/_docs/groups.md

-questions about each individual be asked together, you can use the `.complete_attribute` attribute to tell **docassemble** that an item is not completely gathered until a particular attribute of that item is defined.
+questions about each individual be asked together, you can use the `.complete_attribute` attribute to tell **docassemble** that an item is not completely gathered until a particular attribute of that item (usually `.complete`) is defined.
 You can then write a [`code` block] that defines this attribute.
 You can use this [`code` block] to ensure that all the questions you want to be asked are asked during the gathering process.

 In the above example, we can accomplish this by doing `friend.complete_attribute = 'complete'`.
 Then we include a `code`